Criminal Justice Reform · England & Wales

 New Victims' Code

-The MoJ is consulting on a new Code of Practice for Victims of Crime under the Victims and Prisoners Act 2024.
-We are preparing a submission on the position of victims wrongly identified as suspects — a category the draft Code does not address.
+The MoJ consulted on a new Code of Practice for Victims of Crime under the Victims and Prisoners Act 2024.
+Victim Not Suspect submitted a response arguing that the Code fails an entire category of victim: those wrongly identified as suspects and prosecuted for crimes committed against them.
+No other organisation made this argument in these terms.

 5 Feb 2026Consultation published